Eric Berlow

 Eric L. Berlow is an American ecologist and data scientist.
-He co-founded Vibrant Data Inc., a data interface company, which was acquired by Rakuten Inc. in 2016.
-Prior to Vibrant Data, Berlow was the founding director of the University of California's first science and education institute inside Yosemite National Park which facilitated efforts to leverage data for informing conservation policy and natural resource management.
+He co-founded a visual data interface company, which was acquired by Rakuten Inc. in 2016.
+He now runs Vibrant Data Labs, a social impact data science group currently focused the building on an open-source framework for tracking the flows of money to climate mitigation and resilience efforts on the ground.
+Prior to Vibrant Data Labs, Berlow was the founding director of the University of California's first science and education institute inside Yosemite National Park which facilitated efforts to leverage data for informing conservation policy and natural resource management.
 Berlow is internationally recognized for his research on ecological complexity, with articles in Nature, Science, and Proceedings of the National Academy of Sciences.
 He is best known for his TED talks on simplifying complexity and finding hidden patterns in complex data.
 Berlow has received a TED Fellowship, a TED Senior Fellowship, an Alexander Von Humboldt Fellowship, a National Science Foundation Post-doctoral Fellowship, and a National Center for Ecological Analysis and Synthesis Fellowship.
 He was named one of the top 100 Creatives by Origin magazine.

 Education

-Berlow completed his undergraduate studies at Brown University in 1984, earning a B.A. degree in biology.
+Berlow completed his undergraduate studies at Brown University in 1988, earning a B.A. degree in biology.
 He received a Doctor of Philosophy degree from Oregon State University in 1995 in marine ecology with a thesis on ecological complexity, supervised by Jane Lubchenco and Bruce A. Menge.
 He was a National Science Foundation Postdoctoral Fellow at the University of California at Berkeley working with Carla D'Antonio on the ecology of mountain ecosystems in the Sierra Nevada.